 - GA4 offers different possibilities to analyze conversions for different regions and language versions of your site.

-A question was posted in our Analytics Course forums by a student named Jeannie.
+A question was posted in the private DDU community of our Google Analytics 4 Mastery Course by a student named Jeannie.
 She wanted to track a Chinese version of her website – thereby making it multilingual – and she wanted to make sure that she was approaching it correctly.